FuzzingLabs/cairo-fuzzer/README.md

 ## How to find a Cairo/Starknet compilation artifact (json file)?

 Cairo-Fuzzer supports cairo compilation artifact (json file) generated after compilation using `cairo-compile`.
+Contracts containing pure cairo are executed with cairo-rs.
+Cairo contracts containing hints are executed with cairo-rs-py.

 ## How to run the tests?